swiftlang/swift-testing/Sources/Testing/Testing.docc/Parallelization.md

 ## Serialize tests across multiple files

-It may be desirable to organize tests across multiple files while preserving the serialization of a test suite.
+You may want to organize tests across multiple files while preserving the serialization of a test suite.
 For example, consider a scenario where you spin up a live database for integration testing.
 You may want to have a large suite of tests across many files use that same database, but concurrent access to the database could cause test failures.
-To achieve this, you can mark a test suite as `.serialized` and extend that type across your various files.
-Using the fact that `.serialized` is recursively applied, you can even put your tests in sub-suites.
+To achieve this, you can mark a test suite as ``Trait/serialized`` and extend that type across your various files.
+Furthermore, because ``Trait/serialized`` is applied recursively, you can even put your tests in sub-suites.

 - `FoodTruckDatabaseTests.swift`
   ```swift